 In response to the husband’s guilty plea Tantillo said, “We were glad to see the guilty plea for official misconduct, although it was outside the statute of limitations.
 That was very offensive conduct on his part.”

 In February of last year the husband, on his own, left the employment of the Clifton Springs Police Department.
 Also last year, his wife was dismissed from her teaching position and placed on an alternative administration assignment.
 Aside from the husband’s misconduct, this couple has really gotten themselves into trouble.
 Insurance companies take fraud very seriously.
-Just from one charge the couple now owes $12,000!
+With this guilty verdict, the couple now owes $12,000!
 That’s a lot of money to have to return and the arson case has yet to be resolved.
 Submitting claims to an insurance company in order to receive some extra income may be tempting but in the long run it just isn’t worth it to pay the price later on.

 At Filer Insurance, Inc., we have been providing Home, Auto and Business Insurance in Miami and South Florida since 1919.
 We would very much like to have you as one of our customers.
 Please give us call or come by our office for a free quote on your insurance.